Socialist Front (Singapore, 2010)

 The Socialist Front is a political party in Singapore.
 It was formed in 2010 by several former Reform Party members.
 The party has the objective of establishing a socialist state in Singapore should it be elected to government.
 The current Socialist Front had no affiliation with the similarly named Barisan Sosialis party which existed from 1961 to 1988.

 History

-The Socialist Front was formed in 2010 by Chia Ti Lik, a lawyer who had contested in the 2006 Election as a Workers' Party candidate in East Coast, and Ng Teck Siong, an opposition veteran who resigned from the Reform Party.
+The Socialist Front was formed in 2010 by Chia Ti Lik, a lawyer who had contested in the 2006 Election as a Workers' Party candidate in East Coast Group Representation Constituency, and Ng Teck Siong, an opposition veteran who resigned from the Reform Party.
 Chia was chosen as the founding secretary-general, with Ng taking the position of founding chairman.
-During the party's press conference on 29 October 2010, the party unveiled its current emblem: a five pointed red star which symbolizes democracy, equality, peace, progress and justice.
+During the party's press conference on 29 October 2010, the party unveiled its emblem: a five pointed red star which symbolizes democracy, equality, peace, progress and justice.
 The emblem espouses the objective of the party to achieve the above-mentioned goals through national unity.